Is a Correction Looming Ahead for Annaly Capital Management Inc. (NLY)

-Annaly Capital Management Inc. (NYSE:NLY) went up by 4.20% from its latest closing price compared to the recent 1-year high of $9.35.
-The company’s stock price has collected -12.56% of loss in the last five trading sessions.
+Annaly Capital Management Inc. (NYSE:NLY) went up by 3.60% from its latest closing price compared to the recent 1-year high of $9.27.
+The company’s stock price has collected 15.51% of gains in the last five trading sessions.

 Is It Worth Investing in Annaly Capital Management Inc. (NYSE :NLY) Right Now?

-Annaly Capital Management Inc. (NYSE:NLY) scored a price-to-earnings ratio above its average ratio, recording 3.28 x from its present earnings ratio.
-Plus, the 36-month beta value for NLY is at 1.19.
+Annaly Capital Management Inc. (NYSE:NLY) scored a price-to-earnings ratio above its average ratio, recording 3.63 x from its present earnings ratio.
+Plus, the 36-month beta value for NLY is at 1.15.
+Opinions of the stock are interesting as 4 analysts out of 13 who provided ratings for Annaly Capital Management Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 9 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode